garora/TDD-Katas/README.md

 	- Rectified TestMethods to meet total 20 frames hit.
 	- Rectified test to accept multiple frame and pins
 	- Test 3 is a 'Red' test
+	- Test 4 and 5 are 'Green'
+	- All test passed
+	- Still there is scope of refactoring